DATAREEL: Automated Data-Driven Video Story Generation with Animations: Introduction

-Motivated by the strong planning and code-generation capabilities of LLMs~\citep{jiang2024survey} and recent successes of agentic LLM frameworks in complex tasks~\citep{ge2023openagi,yang2023autogpt,wang2023voyager,modarressi2023retllm,chen2024autoagents,wu2023autogen}, we further propose a multi-agent framework that decomposes \emph{data reel} generation into planning, generation, and verification stages, mirroring key aspects of the human storytelling process.
-Through extensive automatic and human evaluations, we show that this structured, multi-step approach outperforms direct prompting baselines.
+To establish a strong reference baseline for this task, we further introduce an agentic framework that decomposes \emph{data reel} generation into planning, generation, and verification stages.
+Motivated by recent successes of agentic LLM systems in complex planning tasks~\citep{yang2023autogpt,wang2023voyager,chen2024autoagents} and visualization code generation~\citep{islam-etal-2024-datanarrative,rahman2025text2vis}, the framework mirrors key aspects of the human authoring process while enabling more structured generation than direct prompting.
+Through automatic and human evaluations, we show that this multi-stage baseline consistently outperforms direct prompting and provides a strong foundation for future work on automated data video generation.

-Our main contributions are: \emph{(i)} We introduce a new task—automated \emph{data reel} generation, along with a benchmark to evaluate LLM performance on this task; \emph{(ii)} we propose a multi-agent LLM framework for generating animated data visualizations aligned with narration; and \emph{(iii)} we conduct extensive automatic and human evaluations that characterize the current capabilities and limitations of LLMs for data-driven video storytelling.
+Our main contributions are: \emph{(i)} We introduce \datareelbench{}, the first benchmark for automated \emph{data reel} generation, comprising 328 real-world animated data stories paired with structured data, narration, and animation annotations; \emph{(ii)} we introduce a multi-agent VLM framework as a baseline for generating animated data visualizations aligned with narration; and \emph{(iii)} we conduct extensive automatic and human evaluations that characterize the current capabilities and limitations of LLMs for data-driven video storytelling.